gabengjing/django-blogiee/README.md

 - django
 - django-summernote
 - django-otp
-- django-pwa
 - django-admin-honeypot

 You can deploy the app in any hosting service that supports Flask.
 You can use my [Digitalocean referral link](https://m.do.co/c/7d066b069429) and get $100 credit for 60 days

 ## App features
 - Integrated with Django Summernote Editor
 - Django Admin security with Django Admin Honeypot and Django OTP
 - Responsive Web pages with Dark Mode
-- Progressive Web App with Django PWA
+- Progressive Web App
 - Custom Admin Dashboard

 ### Instructions to use